pasientskyhosting/secure-mac-guide/README.md

 # Prepare GPG
 We need a Memory disk on the Mac for when we generate a random key.
-A 20 megabyte memory disk can be created with the following command:
+A 4 gigabyte memory disk can be created with the following command:

 ```
 diskutil erasevolume HFS+ 'RAMDisk' `hdiutil attach -nomount ram://8388608`